federicober/exam-questions/README.md

 ---

 **Q:** What (usually) unexpected behaviour will arise from the following statement `matrix = [[0] * n_columns] * n_rows` ?

+---

+**Q:** What is the difference between an iterable and an iterator?
+What function(s) can be called in them to turn them into the other?